 Instructions

 - Peel and chop a large clove of garlic and set it aside for the meatballs.
 Peel and slice six cloves of garlic and chop the onion.
-Heat olive oil in a 6-quart pot on medium-high.
-Add onions and cook until soft (around five minutes), stirring occasionally.
+Heat the olive oil in a 6-quart pot on medium-high.
+Add the onions and cook until soft (around five minutes), stirring occasionally.
 During the last two minutes, add the garlic slices to the pan and stir them to combine with the onions.

 - After the onions are soft, add the cans of tomatoes to the pot.
 Mash the peeled tomatoes with a potato masher to break them up.
 Stir to combine and add the bay leaves, salt and pepper.
 Stir to combine.